zaphosting/docs/docs/corekeeper-firststeps-connect.md

 ---
 id: corekeeper-firststeps-connect
 title: "Core Keeper: Connect to the server"
-description: Information about various ways on how to connect to your Core Keeper server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about various ways on how to connect to your Core Keeper server from ZAP-Hosting
 sidebar_label: Connect to the server
 services:
   -   - gameserver-corekeeper